 The establishment and development of the legal framework for data protection in Mexico is quite recent in comparison with other areas such as healthcare products and services.
 Thus, there are no enforcement trends that have emerged during the previous 12 months.
-However, as a result of an investigation process started by the INAI in February 2019 related to a data breach at KPMG Mexico, the INAI is calling for the need to modify Mexican data protection law to include an obligation to notify the Data Protection Authority in the case of a data breach.
+However, as a result of an investigation process started by the Mexican DPA (INAI) in February 2019 related to a data breach at KPMG Mexico, the INAI is calling for the need to modify Mexican data protection law to include an obligation to notify the DPA in case of a data breach.